elephantscale/es-training-new/machine-learning/slides/Recommendations.md

 ## Implicit vs Explicit Ratings

- * Some Applications have ”explicit” ratings:
+ * Some Applications have "explicit" ratings:

      - Netflix (1-5 stars)

-     - Facebook (“like”)
+     - Facebook ("like")

- * What if we don’t have explicit ratings?
+ * What if we don't have explicit ratings?

  * Example: Apple Itunes

-     - Doesn’t (probably) have a lot of star-ratings
+     - Doesn't (probably) have a lot of star-ratings

      - It does have your play history and counts.

-     - Can we “infer” a rating based on play history?
+     - Can we "infer" a rating based on play history?

-     - If you played a song 1000 times, does that indicate a “like?”
+     - If you played a song 1000 times, does that indicate a "like?"

 Notes: